frederic-perez/AmE-dictionary/data/idioms.md

 __mission creep__ The gradual expansion or widening in scope of a project, action, or task, especially a military operation, beyond its initial goal or objective. _Congress is wary of granting the president’s request for military authority in the region, fearing a repeat of the mission creep that plagued his last war effort._
 __mix and match__ :two: To put certain things together in different combinations. _You can mix and match any of the items on this table, so take whatever you want._ _The pieces in my spring collection were designed to be mixed and matched._
 __mix apples and oranges__ To combine or compare two different things.
+__mix up__ :dart: __5__ _n_ A situation in which a mistake has been made, especially when one thing is confused for or erroneously swapped with another.
+As a noun, the phrase is usually hyphenated. _OK, here are your car keys.
+Sorry about the mix-up._
 __mixed bag__ :seven: A diverse mixture or group.
 __mixed emotions__ Positive and negative emotions that are experienced simultaneously and are often in conflict with one another. _I’ve got mixed emotions about starting college this fall: on the one hand, I can’t wait to start the next chapter in my education, but, on the other, I will be so sad leaving my friends and family behind._
 __mixed feelings__ :two::hammer: